-- On the day when they are formed – for end of term and year grades.
+- on the day when they are formed – for end-of-term and end-of-year grades.

-- Subject teachers – to assess the achievements of the pupils according to the Bulgarian standards for education, the international standards and the system for evaluation worked out by the respective department.
-To record and share assessment grades with staff.
+- Subject teachers – to assess the achievements of the students according to the Bulgarian standards for education, the international standards and the system for evaluation worked out by the respective department; to record and share assessment grades with staff.

-- Heads of department – to monitor teachers’ compliance with the assessment policy and to lead standardisation of grades within the department.
-At the beginning of the school year each department should plan a schedule for assessment in accordance with Bulgarian standards for the frequency of assessment, which should be ready no later than two weeks after the beginning of the term; the schedule is coordinated by the heads of stage, it is also certified by the Principal of Saint George School and Preschool and is displayed on the website, and provided to students for entry into their planners.
+- Heads of department (HoD) – to monitor teachers’ compliance with the assessment policy and to lead standardisation of grades within the department.
+At the beginning of the school year each department should plan a schedule for assessment in accordance with Bulgarian standards for the frequency of assessment, which should be ready no later than two weeks after the beginning of the term; the schedule is coordinated by the Heads of Stage, it is also certified by the Principal of St. George International School & Preschool, and provided to students for entry into their planners.

-- Heads of stage – monitoring of the success rate, processing and providing information about the top 25% and the bottom 25% pupils with regard to their academic results in order that plans for general or individual support are provided by the coordinating team under the Order for inclusive education
+- Heads of Stage (HoS) – monitoring of the success rate, processing and providing information about the top 25% and the bottom 25% of students with regard to their academic results in order that plans for general or individual support are provided by the coordinating team, under the Order for Inclusive Education.

-- Deputy Principal– monitoring the work of the Heads of Department and the Heads of Stages, the success rate, the regularity of the examinations and the entering of results in the obligatory school documentations during the prescribed deadlines, and ensuring actions planned by HoD`s and HoS’s are being implemented.
+- Heads of a respective school section – monitoring the work of the Heads of Department and the Heads of Stages, the success rate, the regularity of the examinations and the entering of results in the obligatory school documentations during the prescribed deadlines, and ensuring actions planned by HoD`s and HoS’s are being implemented.